matt16749-zz/first-and-learn/README.md

   - To organize resources into a logical learning path

 ## MVP User Stories
-  * Resources: Any internet based learning tool
+  * Resources: Any Internet based learning tool
-  * Path: a set of resources that start from beginning to end
+  * Path: a set of resources that progresses linearly
     - User can login
     - User can add resources
     - User can link resources into a path